Brecghan/Midstone_Clone/resources/design-document.md

 1. Scope: How many features should we have?
 (Current thoughts: Pantry which holds inventory, meal plan which consists of selected recipes, recipe-book which consists of entered recipes, grocery list which is populated by checking meal plan's recipe requirements vs pantry's inventory)
 2. How many of the items should be POJOs vs just Strings?
 3. Do you know of any other teams out there who are working on related problems?
 Or might have the same concerns about how to best structure the data for use as well as database storage?
+4. Should the User's meal plan be a List of Recipes or just a List of Strings using Recipe Ids?

 ## 3. Use Cases